Sophomore Internship Program

 - Unofficial transcript in PDF format (We cannot accept an official transcript.)

 We've compiled a few resources on applying for the program.
 Review the tip sheets below about writing your resume and cover letter and general application hints.
 Follow all directions on the application to receive as many points as possible!

-Click here to see the companies/internship opportunities available in the program.
+Click here to see the companies/internship opportunities offered from previous semesters.

 Students in the past have worked as automated equipment interns, mechanical/electrical engineering (and technology) interns, software and web development interns, technical publications interns, marketing interns, career placement interns, and community engagement interns.
 Some of the companies are associated with automotive manufacturing, pharmaceutical and medical devices, food and beverage manufacturing, energy efficiency audits, prevention of environmental disasters, luxury style aircraft engineering services, along with other mechanical, electrical, and instrumentation engineering services; journalism; social media; social work; and education to name a few.